Jarrod Rogers CPA, 3 July 2020 No... you definitely can't. ...claim your coffee machine, that…

-Only a few years after combining their various listed entities, Westfield has now spun off part of its business into a separate listed security.
+Only a few years after combining their various listed entities, Westfield has now spun off part of its business into separate listed security.
 As I heard one financial journalist put it, they have attempted to “unscramble an egg”.

-The event will mean holders of Westfield Group stapled securites (ASX:WDC) will need to recalculate their cost base… again.
+The event will mean holders of Westfield Group stapled securities (ASX:WDC) will need to recalculate their cost base… again.
 The current calculations rely on the figures from the previous restructuring / stapling so it is too complex to show an example here.

-I hope that Westfield is performing well enough as an investment to justify the record keeping headaches it continually creates for its unitholders.
+I hope that Westfield is performing well enough as an investment to justify the record-keeping headaches it continually creates for its unitholders.
 I have had clients with very small shareholdings who pay more in accounting fees to account for their Westfield securities than they receive in distributions from Westfield.

-However I am not an investment adviser and cannot suggest you either sell or buy Westfield (or any other stock).
+However, I am not an investment adviser and cannot suggest you either sell or buy Westfield (or any other stock).

 Fosters Group Restructure

-Fosters Group had grappled for a long time over whether to spin off its under-performing wine division.
+Fosters Group had grappled for a long time over whether to spin off its underperforming wine division.
 They finally bit the bullet in 2011 by “demerging” Treasury Wine Estates Limited” shares.